DurhamDecLab/ARBInterp/README.md

 'both' - returns the interpolated magnitude and gradients of the norm of the field, AND the vector components.

 If no argument is passed it will default to 'vector'.
 If a 'mode' kword is passed but an N x 4 array is detected, the kword will be ignored.

+The optional argument "quiet" can be passed, which suppresses screen print messages when the interpolation is activated.

 To query the interpolant field call the "Query" method.
 Input can be a single set of Cartesian coordinates x,y,z or a range of points as an array.
 If a range, the first 3 columns are assumed to be the x,y,z coordinates.
 Further columns can be present e.g. velocity components - these are ignored.